-- it 'does not have the means to individually conduct efficient and profitable fixed odds wagering operations...'.
-19 - 55.
+- annual report that 'it is evident that a transition has commenced away from parimutuel to fixed odds wagering...'.
+17 - 56.
+Notwithstanding the recent growth in fixed odds wagering turnover and the increasing significance of these products to ACTTAB's total gross turnover, the ACCC accepts that there remains some doubt as to whether ACTTAB would be a viable independent operator in the provision of fixed odds wagering products.
+For example, RWWA has a fixed odds wagering business that is many times larger than ACTTAB's fixed odds business.
+Yet RWWA has submitted to the ACCC that it 'does not have the means to individually conduct efficient and profitable fixed odds wagering operations...'.
+19 - 57.
 For the purposes of assessing the likely benefits and detriments arising from the Book Management Agreement, the ACCC considers it appropriate to compare the future with the Agreement to two alternative futures without the Agreement. - First, a future or scenario in which ACTTAB ceases to offer fixed odds wagering products to consumers. - Second, while less likely, the ACCC also considers it appropriate to consider a future in which ACTTAB develops its own independent fixed odds wagering book.
 The ACCC considers that if ACTTAB were to provide fixed odds wagering products to itself, this would be on a smaller scale compared to the fixed odds wagering products it would be able to offer through the Book Management Agreement.